2022 Falkirk Council election

-The next elections to Falkirk Council was held on 5 May 2022 on the same day as the 31 other Scottish local government elections.
-The election will use the nine wards created following the Local Government Boundary Commission for Scotland's 5th Review, with 30 councillors being elected.
+The 2022 Falkirk Council election was held on 5 May 2022 on the same day as the 31 other Scottish local government elections.
+The election used the nine wards created following the Local Government Boundary Commission for Scotland's 5th Review, with 30 councillors being elected.
 Each ward elected either three or four members, using the STV electoral system.

 At the last election in 2017, the Scottish National Party (SNP) won the most seats and formed a minority administration.

 Background

 Previous election

 At the previous election in 2017, the Scottish National Party (SNP) became the largest party, despite losing one seat, overtaking Labour who lost five seats.
 Two independents were elected, one less than 2012 while the Conservatives gained five seats.